About Rebecca Black

 I am a yoga teacher, a lover of mountains and mountain sports, an adventurer, a ponderer.
-I invite you to read my musings.
+I invite you to come yoga with me.

 “It’s all about BALANCE”

 Finding balance and harmony in our lives, is a moment to moment challenge.
 Balance in work, in social life and quality of life.

 So much is in the balance – health and fitness – intellectual growth – creative expression – emotional life – family life – spiritual life – values – relationships with ourselves, each other and the world around us.
 There are so many variables to challenge us – all the while underpinned with discoveries that our true nature is not even our flesh and bones.

 It sure makes for a wild ride in ‘project Balance’!